FabricMC/fabric-docs/develop/entities/first-entity.md

 This method defines the Mini Golem's 3D model by creating its body, head, and legs as cuboids, setting their positions and texture mappings, and returning a `LayerDefinition` for rendering.

-Each part is added with a offset point for proper animation and alignment, ensuring the model appears correctly in-game.
+Each part is added with an offset point which is the origin for all of the transformations applied to that part.
+All other coordinates in the model part are measured relative to this offset point.Most of the math is provided by Blockbench.

 ::: info